AElfProject/AElf/docs/sdk/javascript/js-sdk.md

     const aelf = new AElf(new AElf.providers.HttpProvider('http://127.0.0.1:1235'));
     ```

-2. Create or load a wallet by `AElf.wallet`
+2. Create or load a wallet with `AElf.wallet`

     ```javascript
     // create a new wallet